 The Ultimate Guide to Saving Money

-This information page aims to provide everything you need to know about saving money and getting ahead financially.
+This blog aims to help you better understand how to save money and get ahead financially.

-Please keep in mind that there are no one-size-fits-all solutions when it comes to money management, which is why this information is provided for general purposes only.
+Please keep in mind that there are no one-size-fits-all solutions when it comes to money management, which is why this guide to saving money is provided for general purposes only.

-If you would like to speak with a personal budgeting specialist about a tailored solution, please contact us to arrange a free, no-obligation discussion.
+If you would like to speak with a personal budgeting specialist about tailored ways to save money, please contact us to arrange a free, no-obligation discussion.

-When you finish reading this information, you will understand:
+When you finish reading this blog, you will understand:

-1. Why having savings to fall back on is a vital component of financial fitness
+- Why having savings to fall back on is a vital component of how to save money

 Most people are saving for something and nearly everybody would like to look at their bank account and see a higher cash balance.
 Yet nearly one-in-seven Australians, equivalent to 2.6 million people, have no cash reserves to fall back on.

-It’s little wonder that so many Australians find it hard to save.
-Australia has one of the highest costs of living in the world and housing, an essential living expense, is especially costly.
-On average, rent or mortgage payments now make up around 20 percent of a household’s spending.
+It’s little wonder that so many Australians aren’t sure how to save money.
+Australia has one of the highest costs of living in the world and housing – an essential living expense – is especially costly.
+On average, rent or mortgage payments now make up around 50% of a household’s spending.
 Household debt is also at record levels.
-In 1994, average household debt represented 60 percent of average annual disposable income.
-Today, it’s nearly 200 percent — a product of booming real estate prices.

 Furthermore, changes to the aged pension mean that current and future generations of Australians can no longer rely on a government safety net to guarantee their comfort in retirement.
 Individuals are increasingly expected to save for their own retirement through superannuation and other investments.

-In other words, saving money in Australia is particularly challenging and especially important.
+So if you’re wondering “Should I have a savings account?”
+The answer is yes.
+Saving money in Australia is challenging but this also makes it especially important.
 But how do you develop a cash safety net when it feels like all your money is taken up by living expenses?
-This is an important question and one which we tackle in this guide.
-The information provided here is intended to help you save regularly, as well as achieve lifelong financial fitness and relieve your money worries.
+This is an important question and one which we tackle in this guide to saving money.
+The information provided here is intended to show you how to save money regularly, as well as achieve lifelong financial fitness and relieve your money worries.

 These definitions are a good start, but if your aim is to achieve financial fitness, it’s important to have a clear and exact picture of what financial fitness looks like.

 There will always be expenses vying for your hard-earned income and trying to eat into your savings.
-The key is to develop habits and strategies that prioritise saving and help you to become financially fit for life.
+The key is to develop ways to save money that are easy to upkeep and help you to become financially fit for life.

 We define financial fitness as: